Oluwafemijohn1/fundall-assessment/README.md

 # fundall-assessment
 ### Technologies used in the
-1. Jetpack libraries ( ViewModel, jetpack navigations, retrofit, coil, daggar hilt, metrail library, datastore.)
+ Jetpack libraries ( ViewModel, jetpack navigations, retrofit, coil, dagger hilt, metrail library, datastore.)
-2.
 ### Steps to run the app
-1. Ensure you have the latest version of android studio in your machine.
+1. Ensure you have the latest version of the Android Studio machine.
 You can download it [here](https://developer.android.com/studio)
-2.
+2. Clone the project and wait for all the dependencies to be downloaded.